codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 </script>

 You can both create a box and put something inside it at once as in the example above.
-There's no different.
+There's no difference.
 I've broken the statement just for clearer explanation. :D

 > A variable is simply a box that you can put anything inside.
 > \_\_A simple & happy Mind